pavelbrm/pavelbrm.github.io/_posts/2020-06-27-about-software-development-with-golang.md

 The name `Golocron` consists of two parts, one obviously being `Go`.
 The other though has nothing to do with task scheduling via `cron`.
 The second part comes from the word `Holocron`, which is the name of a small [device](https://starwars.fandom.com/wiki/Sith_holocron/Legends) from the Star Wars Universe.

-Having combined the two words together, we get the folloing meaning: something that  contains knowledge about different ways of using Golang, and is available for those who searched for it.
-Now, add a bit of detail to make it self-explaining, and we get "Golocron - Software Development With Golang".
+Having combined the two words together, we get the folloing meaning: something that  contains knowledge about different ways of using Go, and is available for those who searched for it.
+Now, add a bit of detail to make it self-explaining, and we get "Golocron - Software Development With Go".

 But what does this name indentify?
 What is that "something"?

 Well, it's a book.
-I'm writing a book about using Golang for developing software and services that are:
+I'm writing a book about using the language for developing software and services that are:
 - simple (but not primitive nor rigid)
 - pleasure to work with
 - easy to maintain